h0fnar/twitter-profile-monitoring-bot/README.md

 You need a [Twitter developer account](https://developer.twitter.com) and a free account at [pythonanywhere.com](https://www.pythonanywhere.com).

-With the free [pythonanywhere](https://www.pythonanywhere.com) account the bot must run in a while loop, because you have only 1 scheduled tasks and no always-on tasks.
+With the free [pythonanywhere](https://www.pythonanywhere.com) account the bot must run in a while loop, because you have only 1 scheduled task and no always-on tasks.
 You need to check every once in a while if the bot is running, because the consoles will be resetting every 1-3 days.
 It is not the best option, but for for testing purposes it is ok.
 > Maybe you edit the bot.py to run as a cron and get a paid [pythonanywhere](https://www.pythonanywhere.com) account, or run the bot on a Raspberry Pi (also as a cron).